Robbiekruszynski/web-design-process/README.md

 * Pain points - competition does not offer 3-d printer / lack of proper space for ideal workflow / slow and or unreliable internet
 * Tech - internet / 3-d printer / fax / printer
 #### Story
+My name is Kate and I've been in commercial interior design for about 10 years.
+The study of ascetic and minimalist interior design has been my focus and having a space that resonates with my focus provides a positive space for my mind to create.
+Being surrounded by other creative minds allows for natural influence which I thrive off of.
+Due to templates for buildout having space for texture layouts and a 3-d printer to create demos for clients is of upmost importance.
+Considering my free-lance work / style having a private space to meet with clients / have conference calls promotes my personal brand and professional.

 #### Target User 3
 * Chris - UX designer